-Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference 19.1.
-The Proponent will take into account each of the heritage sites and places located within its project area, and, where possible, avoid impacting on these sites, or if this is not possible, implements the relevant mitigation measures as outlined in the EIS technical reports.
-Volume 1, Section 19.3.2.1 19.2.
+19.1.
+The Proponent will take into account each of the heritage sites and places located within its project area, and, where possible, avoid impacting on these sites, or if this is not possible, implement the relevant mitigation measures as outlined in the EIS technical reports.

+19.2.
 The Proponent will prepare an Archaeological Management Plan (AMP) for the management of the nineteenth century coach route and associated elements which exist with the project area.

-Volume 1, Section 19.3.2.2 The AMP would provide clear management and mitigation measures to protect and conserve cultural heritage values associated with the coach route network within the mining lease for the life of the Project as far as practicable.
+The AMP would provide clear management and mitigation measures to protect and conserve cultural heritage values associated with the coach route network within the mining lease for the life of the Project as far as practicable.
 The AMP would also include site-specific guidelines and management protocols for each of the previously identified sites, as well as for incidental finds.

-2 n
+Accordingly we will commit to the development of an AMP to manage heritage values associated with the coach route which includes the management of KC 01 - Burgess hotel.

-Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference 19.3.
-EM Plans developed for the project should include a procedure for managing unexpected cultural heritage material or sites that may be encountered, including management of archaeological places of state significance under Part 6 of the Queensland Heritage Act 1992.
-Volume 1, Section 19.3.2.4 19.4.
+19.3.
+EMP's developed for the Project should include a procedure for managing unexpected cultural heritage material or sites that may be encountered, including management of archaeological places of state significance under Part 6 of the Queensland Heritage Act 1992.

+19.4.
 An archival recording, including detailed photography, site plans and related drawings, will be undertaken for the Cudmore Cottage site (KC04) prior to earthworks in the Mine Area.

-Volume 1, Section 12.3.2.4 19.5.
+19.5.
 A historical archaeologist will be appointed during construction phases of the project, so that a call-out can be made if potential archaeological material is noted.

-Volume 1, Section 12.3.2.5 19.6.
-The proponent will undertake a bi-annual survey of the condition of all heritage items identified on the study area.
+19.6.
+The Proponent will undertake a bi-annual survey of the condition of all heritage items identified during construction on the study area.
 Any damage to items will be catalogued and actions taken to ensure that the process that caused the damage is avoided as far as practicable and that training material for site personnel can be updated with current information.
-Volume 1, Section 12.3.2.6